I am writing in support of the Fair Tax Amendment to the Illinois constitution. The current tax structure in Illinois is both unfair and inadequate.

 We support Governor Pritzker’s decision to close Illinois schools to prevent further spread of COVID-19.
 This is an historic and difficult decision, but it is the responsible action to ensure the health of our students, faculty, staff, and communities.

-- Effingham County reports 2 new COVID-19 cases
+- Effingham County reports 26 new positive COVID cases

-- Effingham County reports 2 new COVID cases, bringing total to 36
+- Effingham County reports 10 new positive COVID cases

 - State reports death of Cumberland County woman due to COVID-19